-- · Requires WorkSourceWA.com registration; - Enrollment into WIOA Title III Wagner-Peyser occurs automatically. - Must have a Full WIOA Title I Eligibility determination; - Being determined eligible and enrolled into a WIOA Title I program is not required to receive individualized career services. - Can only be provided to a customer who has been determined to need individualized career services to obtain or retain employment.
+- Requires WorkSourceWA.com registration; - Enrollment into WIOA Title III Wagner-Peyser occurs automatically. - Must have a Full WIOA Title I Eligibility determination: - Being determined eligible and enrolled into a WIOA Title I program is not required to receive individualized career services. - Can only be provided to a customer who has been determined to be in need of individualized career services in order to obtain or retain employment.